Fraud in Audits

 Example – Enron Scandal

-One of the most publicized and famous accounting scandals within the 21st century involved Enron Corporation, an American energy company, and Arthur Andersen, formerly one of the Big Five accounting firms
+One of the most publicized and famous accounting scandals in the 21st century involved Enron Corporation, an American energy company, and Arthur Andersen, formerly one of the Big Five accounting firms.

 Enron used accounting loopholes to hide billions of dollars’ worth of debt.
 Their auditors from Arthur Andersen issued unqualified opinions on Enron’s financial statements even though they were aware of the misstatement.
 This led to the bankruptcy of Enron and the dissolution of Arthur Andersen.